NicoDiLullo/websniff_SNS/README.md

 ## homePage.html

 A formatted list of every set of supernova images to be classified.
 Will populate with a typescript file to recieve data from the server.
+Currently just links to other pages that are features in development for main page.

 ## CSS